Neutrollized/free-tier-gke/examples/README.md

 ab -n 100000 -c 5000 http://[LOADBALANCER_IP]/
 ```

+> [!NOTE]
-**NOTE:** I set the autoscale condition artificially low to get HPA to trigger easier.
+> I set the autoscale condition artificially low to get HPA to trigger easier.
 In practice you probably want higher CPU utilization like 50-60%+

 #### (There are also other examples in here if you want try them out as well)